nrkno/core-components/packages/core-input/readme.md

 ---

+## Ajax

+When using `@nrk/core-input` with the `ajax: https://search.com?q={{value}}` functionality, make sure to implement both a `Searching...` status (while fetching data from the server), and a `No hits` status (if server responds with no results).
+These status indicators are highly recommended, but not provided by default as the context of use will affect the optimal textual formulation.
+[See example implementation →](#demo-ajax)

+---

 ## Demo: Ajax

 Ajax requests can be stopped by calling `event.preventDefault()` on `'input.filter'`.
 Remember to always escape html and debounce requests when fetching data from external sources.
 The http request sent by `@nrk/core-input` will have header `X-Requested-With: XMLHttpRequest` for easier [server side detection and CSRF prevention](https://www.owasp.org/index.php/Cross-Site_Request_Forgery_%28CSRF%29_Prevention_Cheat_Sheet#Protecting_REST_Services:_Use_of_Custom_Request_Headers).